 - If you get stuck somewhere, ask the locals for help, they are very friendly.

-- Remember to book hotels and flights in advance, especially during the winter season.
+- Remember to book hotels and flights in advance, especially during winter.
 The state is jam-packed during winter.

-- If you wish to explore some of the sightseeing locations of popular cities in one trip extensively, then you can plan your agenda accordingly.
+- If you wish to extensively explore some of the sightseeing locations of popular cities in one trip, then you can plan your schedule accordingly.

 - The overall experience will depend on the type of stay you choose.
 So, choose wisely.